 Don’t fall into the trap of thinking that MVP can be of lower quality compared to the final version of the product.
 It should have much less functionality but the quality must be excellent.
 To build a valid MVP your team should fully understand the peculiarities and goals of MVP development and, preferably, have practical experience with similar cases.

 Depending on the type of product (a website or an application), there are minor peculiarities in the MVP development process.
-If you build a mobile application you will have to go through acceptance procedures to enter the app store.
-To be present both in the App Store and Google Play you need to master multi-platform development technologies.
+If you build a mobile application, you will have to go through acceptance procedures to enter the app store.
+To be present both in the App Store and Google Play you need to master cross-platform app development technologies.

 Looking for experienced mobile developers?
 The PixelPlex team is ready to bring all your ideas to life